 We have a whole school approach in which pupils, parents, governors and staff all work together.
 This, along with our rigorous Online-Safety Policy, relevant online-safety scheme of work, parents’ meetings and staff training, ensures our pupils are fully prepared and supported to use the internet safely and responsibly.

 Here are some useful websites and the CEOPS image that you can use to report online-safety concerns to the online police.

 Please find below the latest issue of the, ‘Digital Parenting Magazine.’

 Think U Know (where you can report e-Safety concerns)

 Here is a useful PowerPoint Presentation that was shown in school by, Lorna Naylor, the Anti Bullying Coordinator.

-This is the PowerPoint made by the e-Safety leaders in school for the parents/carers presentation on Internet Safety Day 2016.
+This is the PowerPoint made by the online-Safety leaders in school for the parents/carers presentation on Internet Safety Day 2016.

 Help Sheets you might find useful: